ebs-universe/cefkivy/README.md

   - One pseudo fork has been published to PyPI with the cefkivy package name with no apparent commits and/or no real version history.

 As such, the original rentouch cefkivy repository is being forked here and will be made available as the `cefkivy-ebs` package on PyPI.

+Though the package will be installed as `cefkivy-ebs`, the actual importable package will still be `cefkivy`.
+As such, this fork and upstream cannot coexist in the same virtual environment.

 This package contains no EBS-specific code and has no dependencies outside of `cefpython3`, `kivy`, and the Python Standard Library.
 For detailed install notes, see [INSTALL.md](INSTALL.md).

-If you are considering using this, please note that:
+If you are considering using this:

   - I do not really have the bandwidth to maintain this fork.
 I will make the best effort to keep this package installable with minimal